wavemaker/docs/docs/guide/migrated-docs/using-filter-criteria-database-crud-variable.md

 ---
-title: "Using Filter Criteria for a Database CRUD Variable"
+title: Using Filter Criteria for a Database CRUD Variable
-id: "using-filter-criteria-database-crud-variable"
+id: using-filter-criteria-database-crud-variable
+last_update: { author: "WaveMaker" }
 ---
 **Scenario**: To filter the rows fetched from a database table using the Filter Criteria option of Database CRUD Variable (of 'read' type). **Features**

 - Filter Fields functionality acts as a query builder.